 Healthcare Leadership and Management for Physicians Certificate Program

-The program was developed to provide practicing early to mid-career physicians the leadership, medical management and practice design knowledge needed to compete effectively in a rapidly evolving healthcare delivery and financing environment.
+The healthcare management certificate program was developed to provide early to mid-career practicing physicians the leadership, medical management and practice design knowledge needed to compete effectively in a rapidly evolving healthcare delivery and financing environment.

 - Asynchronous online content delivery that allows students to select the time and place to study